 - tanning services.

-Sales by a club of food supplements, appetite suppressants, etc., are exempt from both State and local sales taxes.
+Sales of food supplements, appetite suppressants, etc., are exempt from both State and local sales taxes.
 See Tax Bulletin Dietary Foods and Health Supplements (TB-ST-160) for additional information.

-All purchases of taxable items for use in a health or fitness club are subject to tax unless purchased for resale to customers.
-If a health or fitness club is not charged tax by a seller on purchases of taxable items not intended for resale, the club must pay the unpaid sales tax or use tax.
+All purchases of taxable items for use in a health or fitness facility are subject to tax unless purchased for resale to customers.
+If a health or fitness facility is not charged tax by a seller on purchases of taxable items not intended for resale, the facility must pay the unpaid sales tax or use tax.
 See Tax Bulletin Use Tax for Businesses (TB-ST-910).

 Coupons and discounts